 Other deliveries

 I’m sure everyone knows about weed legalization in Canada.
-We were exhausted and devastated because of our situation, so we could not help but take advantage of it.
-Most of the deliveries need you to stop by the shop to show your ID, but some of them accept ID’s during the first delivery, for example, OCS (looks like we saw two people during our quarantine, from Runners and OCS).
-Delivery was not so fast; it took them 2-3 days.
-We ordered a PAX vaporizer and some pods with a high level of CBD extracts to finally relax and get some sleep.
-The PAX costs $46.50, one pod costs around $50 on average (but it will last for half a year).
+We were exhausted and devastated because of our situation, so we couldn’t help but take advantage of it.
+Most delivery services require you to stop by the shop to show your ID, but some of them accept IDs during the first delivery, for example, OCS (so it looks like we saw two people during our quarantine: from Runner and OCS).
+Delivery was not that fast; it took 2–3 days.
+We ordered a PAX vaporizer and some pods with high levels of CBD extract to finally relax and get some sleep.
+The PAX cost $46.50, and one pod costs around $50 on average (but it lasts about half a year).

 - Subtotal $96.45, including $11.00 tax